huangli712/ACFlow/docs/src/man/param.md

 !!! warning

-    If the `StochOM` solver is employed, the `grid` parameter should not be "ftime".
+    If the `StochOM` solver is employed, the `grid` parameter should not be "ftime" or "fpart".

 !!! warning